bayugyug/mongersstats/README.md

 ## mongersstats

-* [x] Simple golang utility library on safe queueing of stats
+* [x] Simple golang utility library on safe queueing of stats in a concurrent kind of application (concurrency/multi-threaded)

 ### Install